Funding for tours can come from various sources. The main ones are federal (Canada Council for the Arts) and provincial. Below is a list of options:

 Within Québec: Bourse de circulation d'oeuvres au Québec

-There doesn’t seem to be a specific touring program but for general arts grants visit this page: Grant Programs Archive (New Brunswick resident for at least 12 months prior to application)
+There is no specific touring program in place, but for general arts grants visit this page: Grant Programs (individuals must have been New Brunswick resident for 12 months prior to an application)

 Nova Scotia

-There doesn’t seem to be a specific touring program but for general arts grants visit this page: Programs (Nova Scotia resident for at least 12 months prior to application)
+There is no dedicated touring program but for general arts grants visit this page: Programs (individuals must have been Nova Scotia resident for 12 months prior to an application)

 Prince Edward Island

-"Dissemination" grants available: Arts Grants program (Must have a PEI address as your primary residence for a minimum of 12 consecutive months)
+"Dissemination" grants are available: Arts Grants program (individuals must have a PEI address as primary residence for 12 consecutive months)

 Newfoundland and Labrador

-Artists travel fund for Inside or Outside of the province: Professional Artists' Travel Fund (Supporting travel costs for artists or groups that have been invited to take part in unexpected activities that will enhance their careers)
+Funds for travel inside or outside of the province: Professional Artists' Travel Fund (supporting travel costs for artists or groups invited to take part in unexpected activities that will enhance their careers)

 Yukon

-Touring Outside of Yukon: Touring Artist Fund (TAF) (Must have lived in Yukon for 1 continuous year before applying.)
+Touring Outside of Yukon: Touring Artist Fund (TAF) (individuals must have lived in the Yukon for one continuous year before applying)

 Northwest Territories

-General project funding, might indluce travel: NWT Arts Council Funding (You have been a resident of the NWT for at least 2 years prior to the deadline.)
+General arts project funding, which might include travel: Small Arts Project Grant, Medium Arts Project Grant, and Large Arts Project Grant (individuals have been a resident of the NWT for 2 years prior to the deadline)

 Nunavut